Fashion MNIST database¶

 - Ankle boot: 9

-Fashion MNIST was created to provide a more challenging classification task than the simple MNIST digits dataset.
+The Fashion MNIST database was created to provide a more challenging classification task than the simple MNIST database.
 It is freely available and commonly used in machine learning libraries.

 Import libraries¶